cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 That's a lot...
 Moreover, you will probably stumble upon lots of knowledge as you go through this journey.
 Please note, that the above is a very random selection, yet not a very random selection at all.
 If you manage to read/watch through most of it.
 You will have a very good understanding of blockchain.
 Enjoy!

 ##### Cosmos and Tendermint
+Understanding what is Cosmos and Tendermint is vital to understand cyber.
+We have spoken what role they play in Cyber, now it time to grasp the tech and learn to use it.

 Let's break this into 2 parts.
 The reading and watching and doing.
 Reading and watching:

 - [Cosmos intro](https://cosmos.network/intro)